New research on Charcoal in Haiti is now available (Charcoal in Haiti : A National Assessment of Charcoal Production and Consumption Trends)

 “the most stringent forest cover definition, >90% canopy cover, covers an estimated 11% of Haiti’s land area.
 An estimated 36% of Haiti’s land area would be considered forest cover defined as >50% canopy cover“

-This finding is consistent with the other research presented below…
+These finding are consistent with the other research presented below.

 This is perhaps the most insidious of all myths about deforestation in Haiti, and it is has spawned the subsequent myths about charcoal and alternative energies.
 Much more than 2% of Haiti is covered with trees and/or forests.